Royals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-William Contreras and the Milwaukee Brewers will square off against Vinnie Pasquantino and the Kansas City Royals at American Family Field in the first of a three-game series, Friday at 8:10 PM ET.
+Christian Yelich and the Milwaukee Brewers square off against Vinnie Pasquantino and the Kansas City Royals on Saturday at 7:10 PM ET, in the second of a three-game series at American Family Field.

-The Brewers are favored in this one, at -250, while the underdog Royals have +195 odds to win.
-The total is 8.5 runs for the game (with -110 odds to hit the over and -110 odds on the under).
+Oddsmakers list the Brewers as -165 favorites on the moneyline, while giving the underdog Royals +140 moneyline odds.
+The matchup's total has been set at 9 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.